Share this

 Connect the new 120GB SSD drive with all of the partitions created as you need them to be.

-Next, in a second operation without restarting your PC, you will be able to restore the C: drive volume in the Full DR image (.NDF) to then point to the second partition that you manually created on the new SSD hard drive.
-You will do this by selecting that partition individually from the image and then on the screen after that you can select where to restore the second partition that you manually created on the new SSD hard drive to restore to and restore that partition.
+Next, in a second operation without restarting your PC, you will be able to restore the C: drive volume in the Full DR image (.NDF) to point to the second partition that you manually created on the new SSD hard drive.
+You will do this by selecting that partition individually from the image, and then on the screen after that, you can select where to restore the second partition that you manually created on the new SSD hard drive to restore it to and restore that partition.

-The good news is, if you find yourself in this situation, NovaStor is here to help.
-All of our Server or higher products include NovaCare premium technical support, so you don't ever have to face a disaster recovery situation alone.
-Our in-house technical support staff are here to help you with this or any other uncommon use-case you may experience.
+The good news is, if you find yourself in this situation, NovaBACKUP is here to help.
+All of our Server or higher products include technical support, so you don't ever have to face a disaster recovery situation alone.
+Our in-house technical support staff are here to help you with this or any other uncommon use case you may experience.

 Share this